oeoes/Schedule-app/readme.md

 DB_USERNAME=your_db_username
 DB_PASSWORD=your_db_pass
 ```
-#### I've provided some demo, so you don't need to create data from scrath to see how this works,following are the steps
+#### I've provided some demo, so you don't need to create data from scrath to see how this works, following are the steps
 * In your terminal (assuming you have located dir to schedule app project, exp: ~$ user/project/schedule_app) and then type following command
 ```
 php artisan migrate